jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

 - Wrapping preprocessing steps in a Scikit-Learn pipeline allows you to tune the preprocessing hyperparameters along with the model hyperparameters.

+- can set the pipeline's memory parameter to the path of a caching directory if fitting the pipeline transformers is computationally expensive